Li-Heng-LH/intermediate-mvn/README.md

 &nbsp;

 #### How to override GrandParent in Parent? ####
-* With `<dependencyManagement>` but no properties: Override with dependency in dependencyManagement of Parent
+* With `<dependencyManagement>` but no properties: Override with dependency in dependencyManagement of Parent.
+* With `<dependencyManagement>` and with properties: Override properties in Parent.

 &nbsp;